Configuration Options

 • port: Defines the port that the service exposes to external clients.

 • serviceType: Defines the service type.
-Possible values are: ClusterIP, NodePort or LoadBalancer.
+Possible values are: ClusterIP, NodePort, or LoadBalancer.

 • annotations: Defines specific annotations to be used by the service.

-• HiveMQ (m)TLS options for tls-listeners:
+• HiveMQ (m)TLS options for tls-tcp-listeners, tls-websocket-listeners and https Control Center listeners:

 • keystorePassword: The base64 encoded password for the keystore.